-Darryl Charles is a stand-up comedian and improviser based in Philadelphia.
-He has been performing for over 10 years.
-Darryl has performed with CSz Philly since 2011.
-He performs and teaches across the country, and has developed a workshop and class on incorporating improv into stand-up comedy.
-Children naturally have the knack for improv.
+Darryl Charles is a stand-up comedian and improviser based in Philadelphia who performs and teaches across the country.
+Darryl teaches at Unscripted because children naturally have the knack for improv.
 Imagination, adaptability and physicality are some of the most precious gifts a human can get.
 Teaching children to utilize these attributes into adulthood is integral to leading rich, full lives and contributing to a kinder, more empathetic society.

 Tara Gadomski (she/her)

 Tara Gadomski is an actor, filmmaker, improvisor and BBC radio producer and Sundance Knight Fellow.
-Favorite acting credits include: Emergence (ABC); Orange is the New Black (Netflix, directed by Jodie Foster); Recent Tragic Events (T.I.C.
-Theatre) and Lost Pirates (Edinburgh Fringe Festival.)
 She trained in London and worked with the Fluxx Improv company.
 She produced a tour of the improv show The Quest to rural schools in Pennsylvania.
 Tara’s feature film, A Natural Mother is currently in development, and her short I See You Now is currently screening in festivals worldwide.